 What Tools Do You Need For Creating an Outline Sketch?

 There are no rules as such, it depends on why you are drawing and the results you want to achieve.
-If you are making rapid notes in a sketchbook, you can draw with a ballpoint pen if you want to, I do that if I suddenly get an idea I didn’t want to forget.
+If you are making rapid notes in a sketchbook, you can draw an outline with a ballpoint pen if you want to, I do that if I suddenly get an idea I didn’t want to forget.

-Plenty of artists make a light sketch with a graphite pencil before defining the lines with a pen.
+Plenty of artists make a light outline sketch with a graphite pencil before defining the lines with a pen.
 When the ink is dry you can erase the pencil.

 How Can I Improve My Outline Drawings?